samgro/curriculum2015/unitsYear2/4-soundcloudAPI/README.md

 **Before moving on to step two, ensure your HTML is correct by having an instructor confirm you are ready to move on.**

-###2) Obtain a Client ID
+###2) Obtain a Client ID and Secret
 In order to use a company's API you must request access and have them send you an API key.
-SoundCloud asks you to do this by registering your app on the [SoundCloud Developers Guide](http://web.archive.org/web/20150701150357/http://developers.soundcloud.com/docs) page.
+Foursquare asks you to do this by registering your app on the [Foursquare Developer website](https://foursquare.com/developers/apps) page.

-Sign in or create a SoundCloud account to receive you Client ID.
-After your Client ID has been emailed to you use ```SC.initialize``` to begin using the SoundCloud API.
+Sign in or create a Foursquare account and create a new app.
+You will need to copy and paste the Client ID and Secret into your Javascript

 ###3) Ready the Document